taneshadeshaw/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote emphasizes that over-concern with optimizing code before it's necessary can lead to more complexity, harder maintenance, and potentially obscure actual performance bottlenecks.
 It suggests programmers should focus first on writing clear, correct, and maintainable code, and optimize only when profiling indicates a genuine need for improvement in specific areas.
 The key is to strike a balance between efficiency and readability, understanding that code which is too prematurely optimized could become a liability rather than an asset.

+# 2024-02-15
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive to write clear, concise, and readable code.
+It's not just about making it work but also about making it maintainable and understandable for others (and your future self).
+Complexity might seem impressive, but it often leads to bugs and difficulties in long-term project health.
+Remember that elegance lies in simplicity."

+This quote by Leonardo da Vinci applies perfectly to programming, emphasizing that well-structured and simple code can be more powerful and robust than complex and convoluted solutions.